 Glasgow is easy to reach and a cost effective, whether you’re based in the UK or further afield.

-The city is served by three international airports with direct flights from over 175 destinations and boasts the largest rail network in the UK outside of London.
+The city is served by three international airports and boasts the largest rail network in the UK outside of London.

-3 international airports: Glasgow Airport, Edinburgh Airport and Glasgow Prestwick and is well connected with several low cost airlines
+- 3 international airports: Glasgow Airport, Edinburgh Airport and Glasgow Prestwick

-Over 40 direct daily flights from London to Glasgow International Airport
+- Great worldwide connections via daily flights from London to Glasgow Airport

-Glasgow International Airport is just 15 minutes from the city centre
+- Glasgow Airport is just 15 minutes from the city centre

 Getting around the city